 We are a group of friendly, enthusiastic musicians based in East Finchley, North London.
-Founded in 1998 by Stephen Kersley and Stuart Allen (SWON’s conductor at the time) with a start-up grant from Barnet Council, we have now been producing varied and exciting music for two decades for the interest and enjoyment of the local community.
+Founded in 1998 by Stephen Kersley and Stuart Allen (SWON’s first conductor) with a start-up grant from Barnet Council, we have now been producing varied and exciting music for over two decades for the enjoyment of the local community.

 Aside from our principal concerts, we also regularly take part in festivals and joint concerts with other ensembles.
 We have taken part in the National Concert Band Festival, in which we earned gold awards for three years running in 2014, 2015 and 2016.
 We have also been fortunate to enjoy working closely with other wind orchestras and choirs from London, Italy, and Liverpool.

 About Our Musical Director

 We are delighted to welcome Dwight Pile-Gray as our new Musical Director from October 2021.